Alexander Hamilton McDonald: Political career

 Upon returning from the Second World War with his wife, the former Madeleine Anne Casey of Washington, D.C., McDonald went back to the 960 acre Fleming farm originally settled by his grandfather in 1881.
 He didn't seek his first nomination; rather, he was pressed by families and neighbours to let his name stand.
 He ran as a "Liberal-Progressive Conservative" candidate in the provincial general election of 1948, having been nominated by a joint constituency convention of the two parties.

 Soon after he took a seat in the Legislative Assembly of Saskatchewan, he devoted his political career solely to the Liberal Party and ran successfully as a Liberal candidate for the constituency of Moosomin in the 1952, 1956, 1960 and 1964 general elections.
 During his career in provincial politics, he rose rapidly in prominence in public life and within the Liberal Party, becoming the leader of the provincial party in 1954, a position which he held for five years.
 An article describing his career in this context noted, "The swift and dazzling rise of 37-year-old Alexander Hamilton McDonald to the leadership of the Liberal Party in Saskatchewan has no parallel in Canadian political history."
 From 1955 to 1960, he was the Leader of the Opposition and continued to hold responsible positions within the Liberal Party after his tenure as party leader.
 From 1964 to 1965, he served as Minister of Agriculture and Deputy Premier to Premier Ross Thatcher.

 He resigned his seat in 1965 and later that year was appointed to the Senate of Canada representing the senatorial division of Moosomin, Saskatchewan.
 A Liberal, he was Deputy Leader of the Government in the Senate (appointed in 1968) and Government Whip in the Senate (appointed in 1970).
 Throughout his parliamentary career, McDonald was active in the affairs of the Commonwealth Parliamentary Association, the International Parliamentary Union and the NATO Parliamentary Assembly.
 He took part in community activities as a member of the Royal Canadian Legion, the United Services Institute and the Elks Lodge.

+Death

 McDonald died in office in 1980.
 His funeral – held at the United Church in Moosomin, Saskatchewan – was overflowing with dignitaries from Ottawa, the provinces and many, many locals from within the constituency.
 He was remembered with real affection and was genuinely liked by both sides of the Saskatchewan Legislative Assembly.
 His honorary pallbearers included two Members elected under the NDP banner.